Shashi-Bhushan/trials/cp-trials/src/main/java/in/shabhushan/cp_trials/tree/README.md

 Prim's algorithm adds the smallest node in the start and then adds the smallest of the adjacent nodes.

 Check the explanation [here](https://www.youtube.com/watch?v=4ZlRH0eK-qQ)

+#### Cycle Detection

+Additionally, just for cycle detection, you could do BFS or DFS from one vertex to another and check if there is a path that already exists between two vertices.
+If there is a path, that means they are in the same connected component and we should not add edge between these two vertices.
+Check [this](https://www.youtube.com/watch?v=mFVivXZrwyg) for reference at time 9:50 with time complexity of O(V + E)
+edges are approximately V^2 hence this way is O(V^2)

+It is for this precise reason that we use `Union Find` and not BFS or DFS here for cycle detection.